balenair/balenair/docs/01-hardware-selection.md

 ## Choosing your display

 Each IAQ device has a bright LED display so you can read your score from across a room.
 The score will be calculated and displayed even if your device is not connected to the internet.
-Regardless of the display type you choose, you can still obtain detailed sensor and air quality scre readings from the built-in web dashboard.
+Regardless of the display type you choose, you can still obtain detailed sensor and air quality score readings from the built-in web dashboard.

 ### Two digit bi-color LED matrix